How Does the Summer Heat Affect My Dog?

 What to do to Keep Your Dog Safe From Wild Animals:

 - Keep your dog’s vaccinations against rabies up to date.
-“It’s likely that your city or county requires your dog to be vaccinated anyway,” Peterson says.
+“Your city or county likely requires your dog to be vaccinated anyway,” Peterson says.

-- Don’t let your dog roam free and unsupervised, particularly when you are in areas where Rover is more likely to encounter wildlife.
+- Don’t let your dog roam free and unsupervised, mainly when you are in areas where your dog is more likely to encounter wildlife.